 Effects on vision range from mild impairment (blurring) to complete blindness.
 The eye may become inflamed and appear red.
 Exposure to bright light may cause pain.
 Without treatment, the cornea may become completely opaque and may scar—the cause of blindness.
 Other structures in the eye, including the iris, pupil, and retina, may be affected.
 The optic nerve may become inflamed and degenerate.
-Blindness can result in a decreased life span.

 Nodules can be removed and checked for adult worms, but this procedure is rarely necessary.

 Ivermectin given once or twice a year dramatically reduces the number of microfilariae, prevents the development of further disease, and helps control the infection in people who are repeatedly exposed to it.
 This community-based preventive approach has been used in areas where onchocerciasis is common.